Alexcitten/Alexcitten/README.md

 # Alexcitten

-Hi there!
-I'm Alexcitten, a friendly and sociable programmer with good objective and logical thinking.
-I'm passionate about self-development, learning English and having fun.
+Friendly and sociable programmer with good objective and logical thinking.<br>
+I'm passionate about self-development, learning English and having fun :)

 ## About me

-I started my journey in programming by developing Discord bots.
-Currently, I'm working on web3-related bots using decentralised systems for bot functionality that can do interesting things in centralised messengers.
-I'm actively involved in one side of the interaction with unique smart contracts for the NFT marketplace.
+I started by developing Discord bots.
+Currently I'm developing web3 related bots, using decentralised systems for bot functionality that can do very interesting things in centralised messengers.
+I am working on one side of the interaction with the unique smart contracts for the NFT market place.

-Despite my young age(14), I take my work seriously and can easily discuss collaborations, projects, and related topics.
+Despite my young age, I take my work seriously and can easily discuss collaborations, projects, and related topics.

 ## Skills